coding-to-music/chakra-ui-nextjs-demo/README.md

 # chakra-ui-nextjs-demo

-# 🚀 How to Use Chakra UI with Next.js and React 🚀
+# 🚀 Tutorial: How to Use Chakra UI with Next.js and React 🚀

+### Status

+- Long tutorial, only the first parts are completed.
+Just does hello world so far.

 https://github.com/coding-to-music/chakra-ui-nextjs-demo